 Research Projects

 Loyola has established programs that aim on promoting undergraduate research.
+Most of them provide both a stipend and research funds.
+While some are designed for regular semesters, others are designated for summers.
 Check out the LUROP website and read the website through.
 It contains a lot of useful information.
+The annual application deadline is March 1.
+Among these fellowships, the ones students can apply for with math projects are

 -